 Darcy Hill has been teaching since 1981 in a variety of settings, but always with a strong twist of creative and performing arts woven through the curriculum.
-For the last 20 years she has taught Creative Drama at a Lutheran Elementary School in Rockford, Ill.
+For the last 20 years she has taught Creative Drama at a Lutheran Elementary School in Rockford, Illinois.
 Her M.Ed. in Teacher Leadership inspired her to re-examine the world of learning, challenged her to be brave with change, and affirmed in her heart the truth of the adage that “You can in fact teach an old dog a new trick.”
 She has been married 27 years to “a very patient man.”
 She says she has “three remarkable sons who are all out in the world chasing their dreams.”
 She also has two rambunctious Labs “who studied with me every day. “

 You earned a M.Ed. in Teacher Leadership.
 Why do you think it is important that classroom teachers be school leaders?

 “The world is changing at an outrageous pace.
 Our children, our students have no choice but to keep up.
 We have no choice but to keep up, as well, if we are to guide them on their way to their dreams and equip them for all of the challenges that will clutter their paths as they journey.
 As a teacher of 30 years, I know that I am prone to complacency; if it worked last year, it will surely work even better this year.
 A complacent propensity can become a bit contagious up and down the hallway at school, for its affirming to be comfortable together.

 “I felt restless and rather conflicted in this mindset, however, as deep down I knew that the students needed more from me.
 I was expecting more from them than I was expecting from myself.
 I needed to high-tail it out of the swamp of complacency and run with the students down the ground-breaking path toward their success.
 Sometimes you just need to start the parade; that’s why teachers need to be leaders.
 You can’t be a follower and lead students very well. “